DavidBugger/vgn-taraba-state-/README.md

 # vgn-taraba-state-
-is a platform being dvlope for the entire vgn members
+is a website for Vigilante of Nigeria, with a portal where it takes and stores the record of its members in the entire state of Taraba